-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 "I know that most people want to always connect it in this romance thing, and that's just because they don't have the story," Pinkett Smith said on Sway in the Morning.
 "But it was based in survival, how we held each other down...When you have somebody that has your back when you feel like you're nothing, that's everything."

 In the middle of his junior year of school, the family was evicted from their apartment and Afeni packed up and moved them across the country to Marin City, Calif.
-Not making it as a small-time marijuana dealer ("the drug dealer said give me my drugs back 'cause I didn't know how to do it," he said), he was already rapping in front of friends and whoever would listen, gaining a local reputation that preceded him when he met the music promoter who took him under her wing, Leila Steinberg.
-She was his first manager, as well as friend and mother figure when he was so in need of one.
+Not making it as a small-time marijuana dealer ("the drug dealer said give me my drugs back 'cause I didn't know how to do it," he said), he was already rapping in front of friends and whoever would listen, gaining a local reputation that preceded him when he met Leila Steinberg, a music promoter who took him under her wing and became his first manager, as well as friend and mother figure when he was so in need of one.

 In a 2010 interview with Chicago Now's GoWhere Hip-Hop blog, Steinberg remembered Shakur as "just an incredible spirit and an awesome young man.
 On first meeting, you meet people and you connect with them.
 He's one of the deepest connections in my life and he will always be.
 Yeah, Pac was definitely a connection that was one of a kind."